StackExchange/dnscontrol/docs/_providers/transip.md

 In your providers config json file you must include your TransIP credentials

 You can login with your AccountName and a PrivateKey which can be generated in the TransIP control panel.
-The PrivateKey is a stringified version of the private key given by the API, see the example below , each newline is replaced by "\n".
+The PrivateKey is a stringified version of the private key given by the API, see the example below, each newline is replaced by "\n".

 {% highlight json %}
 {